 Directors and executive officers have a transition period of five and four years, respectively, from their initial election (or from the first annual meeting of stockholders following their election) to meet the applicable ownership guidelines and, thereafter, one year (measured from the date of each annual meeting) to meet any increased ownership requirements resulting from changes in stock price, annual retainer, annual base salary, or applicable ownership levels occurring since the initial deadline.
 During the transition period and until the director or officer satisfies the specified ownership levels, the guidelines require that each officer and director retain 100% of the shares received, net of tax payment obligations, upon the vesting of any stock or equity awards granted to such director or officer.
-For the purposes of the guidelines, (i) shares of common stock owned by a stockholder of the Company having contractual director nomination rights will be included in the calculation of shares beneficially owned by any director that is designated for election by such stockholder and (ii) stock options and unvested shares or units of restricted stock are not considered to be owned.
+For the purposes of the guidelines, stock options and unvested shares or units of restricted stock are not considered to be owned.

-The table below sets forth the applicable ownership guideline amount for each of our directors standing for election at the Annual Meeting and executive officers and the number of shares of common stock that each such officer or director is deemed to own under the guidelines as of March 13, 2020.
+The table below sets forth the applicable ownership guideline amount for each of our directors standing for election at the Annual Meeting and executive officers and the number of shares of common stock that each such officer or director is deemed to own under the guidelines as of March 12, 2021.

-Guideline

-Name Share Amount Shares Owned
+Name Guideline Share Amount Shares Owned

-Jennifer S. Banner 20,947 27,355
+Jennifer S. Banner 20,947 57,863

-Scott G. Bruce 20,687 55,237
+Scott G. Bruce 20,687 80,381

-Francis X. ("Skip") Frantz 20,947 169,947
+Francis X. ("Skip") Frantz 20,947 208,941

-Kenneth A. Gunderman 146,628 258,470
+Kenneth A. Gunderman 146,628 381,758

-Daniel L. Heard 43,988 43,172
+Daniel L. Heard 43,988 70,300

-Carmen Perez-Carlton
+Carmen Perez-Carlton 62,814 25,580

-David L. Solomon 20,947 28,207
+David L. Solomon 20,947 58,464

-Mark A. Wallace 53,414 50,004
+Mark A. Wallace 53,414 85,983

 The applicable ownership guideline amount reflected in the table above for Ms. Banner and Messrs.
 Frantz, Gunderman, Heard, Solomon and Wallace are calculated in accordance with the stock ownership guidelines based upon the closing price on the date of the 2016 annual meeting of stockholders, \$23.87.
-Messrs.
-Heard and Wallace have until the Annual Meeting to meet the applicable ownership guidelines and are currently anticipated to meet the guidelines on or before the date of the meeting.
+On the date of the Annual Meeting, the applicable ownership guideline amount for Mr. Gunderman will be recalculated based on his then-current salary and the closing price on such date, and Mr. Gunderman will have one year from the date of the Annual Meeting to meet the ownership requirements.
+The applicable ownership guideline amounts for Messrs.
+Wallace and Heard were previously scheduled to be recalculated on the date of the Annual Meeting, but the Compensation Committee has determined to delay recalculation until the date of the Company's 2022 annual meeting of stockholders.
 The applicable ownership guideline amount reflected in the table above for Mr. Bruce is calculated in accordance with the stock ownership guidelines based upon the closing price on the date of the 2017 annual meeting of stockholders, \$24.17.
-Mr. Bruce will have until the 2022 annual meeting of stockholders to meet the applicable ownership guidelines.
+The applicable ownership guideline amount reflected in the table above for Ms. Perez-Carlton is calculated in accordance with the stock ownership guidelines based upon the closing price on the date of the 2020 annual meeting of stockholders, \$7.96.
+Ms. Perez-Carlton will have until the 2025 annual meeting of stockholders to meet the applicable ownership guidelines.